At the Immigrant's Table

 Our yule log is then topped with more chopped Medjools, cherries and pistachios to bring it to that next-level yumminess.

-This Medjool date yule log recipe is a delicious and decadent way to celebrate the Christmas season with family and friends without the gluten.
+This Medjool date yule log recipe is a delicious and decadent way to celebrate the Christmas season with family and friends without gluten, alongside a warm mug of Russian mulled wine for New Year's Eve.

 3 slices of gluten free yule log